Like this? Share it with others!

 ALASKA TRAVEL GUIDE

-Hello, my name is Gwen, and here is my Alaska travel guide for over 40 solo travel, including budget, safety/female and eco-travel tips, photographs and interesting posts for your Alaska travel planning.
+Hello, my name is Gwen, and here is my Alaska travel guide for solo travel over 40, including budget, safety/female and eco-travel tips, photographs and interesting posts for your Alaska travel planning.

 WELCOME TO ALASKA!

 INTERESTING ALASKA FACTS

 - Became the 49th U.S. state on January 3, 1959

 - Area: 663,268 square miles / largest U.S. state